google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

-You'll need to set up a [personal access token] with write permissions to the storage repo and add it as an [environment secret] called `PERSONAL_ACCESS_TOKEN`.
+You'll need to set up a [personal access token] with write permissions to the storage repo and add it as a [repository secret] called `PERSONAL_ACCESS_TOKEN`.
 This is because the default GitHub auth token is not able to write to other repositories.
+Note that if you run into [issues with the storage repo], you may have accidentally set the secret as an *environment secret* instead of a *repository secret*.

 If you would like PR fuzzing to only run fuzzers affected by the current change, you'll need to add these same options to the ["Build Fuzzers" step